tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

 See on the night of August 1st while watching TV, I heard a blood-curdling scream coming from Mrs. Walters, my next-door neighbor.

-As I ran outside, I was met with horror.
-Scattered everywhere were the bodies of my neighbors.
+As I ran outside, I was met with horror because scattered everywhere were the bodies of my neighbors.

 I began to back up but was stopped as I watched the dust begin to swirl around me.